Biome: Effects of climate change

 Anthropogenic climate change has the potential to greatly alter the distribution of Earth's biomes.
 Meaning, biomes around the world could change so much that they would be at risk of becoming new biomes entirely.
-General frequency models have been a staple in finding out the impact climate change could have on biomes.
-More specifically, 54% and 22% of global land area will experience climates that correspond to other biomes.
+More specifically, between 54% and 22% of global land area will experience climates that correspond to other biomes.
 3.6% of land area will experience climates that are completely new or unusual.
+An example of a biome shift is woody plant encroachment, which can change grass savanna into shrub savanna.

 Average temperatures have risen more than twice the usual amount in both arctic and mountainous biomes, which leads to the conclusion that arctic and mountainous biomes are currently the most vulnerable to climate change.
-The current reasoning surrounding as to why this is the case are based around the fact that colder environments tend to reflect more sunlight, as a result of the snow and ice covering the ground.
-Since the annual average temperatures are rising, ice and snow is melting.
-As a result, albedo is lowered.
-Keeping a keen eye on terrestrial biomes is important, as they play a crucial role in climate regulation.
 South American terrestrial biomes have been predicted to go through the same temperature trends as arctic and mountainous biomes.
 With its annual average temperature continuing to increase, the moisture currently located in forest biomes will dry up.